AseelFatayerji/Sign_Language_Interpreter/README.md

 ### Prerequisites

-Prerequisites
+- Prerequisites
     1. Flutter SDK: Ensure you have Flutter installed on your machine.
 If not, follow the installation instructions here.
     2. Development Environment: Set up your preferred code editor or IDE with Flutter and Dart plugins installed.

 ### Installation
-Getting Started
+- Getting Started
     1. Clone the Repository: Clone the repository containing the Flutter project from the provided GitHub link or using the command below: git clone <repository_url>
-    2.Navigate to Project Directory: Move into the project directory:
+    2. Navigate to Project Directory: Move into the project directory:
-    3.Running the App
+    3. Running the App
         Frontend Install Dependencies: Install the required dependencies for the project by running: flutter pub get
         Backend Install Node module: Install the required dependencies for the project by running: npm i
-Run the backend: Navigate to Project Directory and run
+- Run the backend: Navigate to Project Directory and run npm start
-            npm start
-Run the App: Launch the app on a connected device or emulator by executing:
+- Run the App: Launch the app on a connected device or emulator by executing: flutter run
-        flutter run
     If you have multiple devices connected, specify the device using:
         flutter run -d <device_id>
     Replace <device_id> with the ID of your desired device.
-Testing
+- Testing
     Unit Tests: Execute any available unit tests using: flutter test
-Build for Production
+- Build for Production
     Android: To build the app for Android, run: flutter build apk